opendocsg/slw-judgments-backfill/2006_SGHC_213/report.md

 97     Yew testified he was not told that the Gay World and Kallang plants were project batching plants set up to support specific projects (NE 79).
 In re-examination, Yew clarified that the basis of his disagreement that “the supply by the defendant is subject to scheduling clashes with their other customers” was the fact that “we were told that they have enough plants, even better plants, to cater to out needs.”(NE 105)

 98     I find that the defendant is estopped from arguing plant breakdown to avoid liability.
-“It is settled law that for a person to successfully raise the defence of estoppel by representation, three elements must be satisfied, namely, representation, reliance and detriment”: _United Overseas Bank Ltd v Bank of China_ [2006] 1 SLR 57at [18].
+“It is settled law that for a person to successfully raise the defence of estoppel by representation, three elements must be satisfied, namely, representation, reliance and detriment”: _United Overseas Bank Ltd v Bank of China_ <span class="citation">[2006] 1 SLR 57</span>at [18].
 These three elements were satisfied in our case.
 The defendant had made representations to the plaintiff which the plaintiff had relied on to its detriment.

 99     Moreover, the LTA left it open to the defendant to make a request if it needed to use its other plants.
 A letter dated 17 November 2004 from Cheong Yew Seng, LTA’s project manager to Yew said as much: